plotly/plotly.py/contributing.md

 ```

 And, you'll need the credentials file `~/.pypirc`.
 Request access from
-@theengineear and @chriddyp.
+@jonmmease and @chriddyp.
 Then, from inside the repository:

 ```bash
 (plotly.py) $ git checkout release_X.Y.Z